SPSCommerce/sps-api-standards/standards/collections.md

 RSQL is based on FIQL and is considered a superset of it, making it and FIQL usable in any RSQL compatible library.
 For clarity, it is expressed here as FIQL/RSQL.
 If your platform doesn't provide any library then it is possible to generate a parser using ABNF from the draft [documentation page](https://datatracker.ietf.org/doc/html/draft-nottingham-atompub-fiql-00) or from the [RSQL GitHub page](https://github.com/jirutka/rsql-parser).
 Take note, that FIQL/RSQL is easily extendable with custom functions required by an API and can be used with XML/JSON responses despite the fact that initially it was designed as a feed query language.
 ```

-- Advanced filtering **MUST** specify the entirety of the expression as a value of the single dedicated `filter` query parameter unless using advanced filtering for a particular subset of your payload response.
+- Advanced filtering **MUST** specify the entirety of the expression as a value of the single dedicated `filter` query parameter unless using advanced filtering for a particular subset of your payload response. <a name="sps-multiple-filter-parameters" href="#sps-multiple-filter-parameters"><i class="fa fa-check-circle" title="sps-multiple-filter-parameters"></i></a>
     - `filter` **MUST** only be specified once in the URL.
     - `filter` **MUST** only contain the FIQL/RSQL syntax specified in these standards.
 - Each query parameter value or any field value inside FIQL/RSQL expression **MUST** be URL encoded.
 FIQL/RSQL expression itself generally does not require encoding as there are no unsafe characters.